dominiklohmann/25th-hour/docs/README.md

 The frames were then converted into a HEIC file using [wallpapper][gh-wallpapper].

+## Installation

+Clone this repository and run `make`.
+This needs to be repeated for every desktop, since macOS does not allow setting the wallpaper for inactive desktops.

 ## License

 25th-hour is [licensed under an MIT license][license].